KevinBian107/S.O.O./docs/progress.md

-## Question In Interest
+## Question Trying to Solve

 ### Question 1:
-Does establishing a Forward Model, similar to the Cerebellum's function, facilitate motor action execution by providing a motor plan derived from previous motor control experiences for additional guidance (compare to pure sensory feedback like in model-free RL)?
+Does establishing a Forward Model (instance of a world model), similar to the Cerebellum's function, facilitate motor action execution by providing a motor plan derived from previous motor control experiences for additional guidance (compare to pure sensory feedback like in model-free RL)?
 Moreover, can this new motor learning process be incorporated into the GDP for future motor controls?

 - Objective 1: See if such biologically inspired strategy (for example, maybe using mechanistic insight, maybe using neuronal representation as inductive biases) improves performance;
 - Objective 2: See if the Forward Model would resemble functionality and behavior of the cerebellum (for example, showing gradual learning of new motor skills).